Berailitz/pfs/README.md

     1. If we use the same IDs, local fs might be assigned with a locally-used ID.
     1. If we ask the master owner to allocate handle Id, even pure local fs access will need a rpc.
     1. If we encode owner ID into handle ID, then we must change the handle ID of the transferring node, which is opened by exactly one opened, since it is transferred and can be transferred.
+ 1. No file operation needs to manage locks, except for open/create/release, for all other operations are executed after open/create and before close.

 # Plan
 1. read remote node